Duo FAQs

 Instructions to Add or Change Duo Settings

-If you cannot complete login using your device: Generate Passcode Online and Use it to Reset Duo Device
+If you cannot complete login using your device: Generate a Bypass Code Online and Use it to Reset Duo Device

-It's also important to keep a generated passcode safe as a backup for access in the event of a device change or other logon issue.
+It's also important to keep a generated bypass code safe as a backup for access in the event of a device change or other logon issue.

 Duo uses a standard called modern authentication.
 Some older email clients do not use this standard.
 You may need to upgrade your email client before you enable Office 365 email or if you are having trouble logging into Office 365 faculty and staff email after enabling Duo.